|Darren Sproles. Photo courtesy the Kansas|

 6. Justin Gore, Olathe North, 2002-2004

 Gore doesn't carry the cloute of many of Olathe North's other famous running backs and that's probably because he didn't win a Simone Award, but he was one of the best running backs of the past 11 years in the league.
 His hallmark moment came in the 6A state title game against Hutchinson when he was a junior.
 He carried the ball 32 times for 175 yards and a touchdown, and it was enough to give the Eagles the victory.
-As a senior he led Olathe North to another title appearance, rushing for over 1,500 yards.
+As a senior he led Olathe North to another title appearance, rushing for 1,845 yards and 31 touchdowns.

 7. Jim Bouknight, Olathe North, 2000-2002

 When you watched Bouknight run the football there wasn't anything that really jumped out about him.
 He didn't have the speed of his precessors (Sproles and Mack) and he wasn't exactly physically imposing.
 His will to succeed, however, was his greatest strength.
 Opposing Sunflower League coaches probably felt they had finally caught a break once Mack graduated, but Bouknight turned out to be just as much of a headache, rushing for 2,793 yards and 34 touchdowns as a senior in 2002.
 He led Olathe North to the 6A title, and he was awarded the Simone Award at season's end.

 8. Joseph Harris, Olathe South, 1999-2001

 Harris has never received his due because he was playing at the same time as guys like Sproles and Mack.
 Also, his team was knocked out of playoff contention in both his junior and senior seasons because they had to play Olathe North in districts and at the time only one team qualified from each district.
 In nine games as a junior Harris totaled 1,018 yards and 21 touchdowns.
 In a nine-game season as a senior he rushed for 1,484 yards and 28 touchdowns.